-Based on the foregoing findings, the PPS conforms to the relevant environmental policies of the master plan and GI Plan, and the relevant environmental requirements of Subtitle 25 and prior Subtitle 24.
+Based on the foregoing findings, staff find that the PPS conforms to the relevant environmental policies of the master plan and GI Plan, and the relevant environmental requirements of Subtitle 25 and prior Subtitle 24, with the recommended conditions of approval.

-14. Urban Design-The subject PPS satisfies the minimum lot requirements of the Mixed Use-Transportation Oriented (M-X-T) Zone, as required by the prior Prince George's County Zoning Ordinance.
-The development is subject to DSP approval, in accordance with Section 27-546(a) of the prior Zoning Ordinance.
+11. Urban Design-The subject PPS satisfies the minimum lot requirements of the Mixed Use-Transportation Oriented (M-X-T) Zone, as required by the prior Prince George's County Zoning Ordinance.
+The proposed development is subject to DSP approval, in accordance with Section 27-546(a) of the prior Zoning Ordinance.
 The site is subject to DSP-20050-01, and a DSP amendment reflective of the current PPS proposal (DSP-20050-02) was accepted for review on September 10, 2024.